helenclx/dotfiles/README.md

 1. Install [yadm](https://yadm.io/).
 1. Clone this repository with yadm.
 1. Install my bootstrap program for yadm when prompted.
+1. Reboot the system to apply changes to the system locale.

 ## List of Software that Uses These Configuration Files